 Construction of this project was authorized on August 8, 2017.
 At that time, the scope was limited due to plans to fully renovate the South Satellite in the next three to four years.
-Since then, the decision was made to delay the full renovation of the satellite 10 to 15 years.
-In February, a single irregular bid of 180 percent of the engineer's estimate was received for the project and the solicitation was cancelled.
-Staff has since identified additional scope for the project that better addresses the needs of the facility, improves constructability, and reduces risk to both the Port and Contractor which should make it more attractive to potential bidders.
-Staff will return to commission on June 26, 2018 for the authorization to proceed with design of the added scope.
+Since then, the decision was made to delay the full renovation of the satellite 10-15 years.
+In February, a single irregular bid of 180% of the engineer's estimate was received for the project and the solicitation was cancelled.
+Staff has identified addition al scope for the project that better addresses the needs of the facility over the next 10-15 years, improves constructability and reduces risk to both the Port and contractor which should make it more attractive to potential bidders.
+The name of this project has been changed from South Satellite HVAC Upgrade to South Satellite Infrastructure Upgrade to better reflect the work being performed.
+This request is to authorize the addition of scope to the project.
+No additional funding is being requested at the time as the project has adequate authorized budget to complete design of the additional scope.
+The fundamental purpose of this project remains the renewal and replacement of the end of life Heating, Ventilation, and Air Conditioning (HVAC) system on the Concourse level of the South Satellite.
+All added scope supports the fundamental goals of the project while better meeting the needs of the traveling public and the Port of Seattle.
+Staff will return to commission when the 90% design is complete for the authorization of increased budget and construction.